What testing does Foonf undergo?

 The Federal Government has established dynamic performance (crash testing) criteria that all Child Restraint Systems are required to meet.
 These criteria are used to assess the probability of injury.

-Shown below are the independent results of the forces measured during FMVSS213 crash testing.
+Shown below are the independent results of the forces measured during FMVSS213 crash testing for LATCH installation.

 |Test Dummy Class||0||1000|